kunoh/zephyr/README.md

     * you might need LPCScrypt:
       * https://www.nxp.com/design/microcontrollers-developer-resources/lpcscrypt-v2-1-2:LPCSCRYPT?tid=vanLPCSCRYPT
       * https://www.nxp.com/docs/en/user-guide/LPCScrypt_User_Guide.pdf
+    * There is a number of mismatched names in the application note when applied to the evkb:
-    * DFU jumper is J12, board power usb port is J48, usb port for debug circuit is J1.
+      * DFU jumper is J12.
+      * You will need to use two usb ports.
+The debug circuit usb port is J1 and the rest of the board will be powered by J48.
+Remember to move J40 to 3-4 to power the board from J48.

 * For IO build and flash bootloader: